isomerpages/moe-sls/_teacher-user-guide/Assess/(B2,2) Unsubmit Teacher Marked Quizzes or Questions (Enhanced).md

 </p></li>
 </ol>
 <p><img alt="Unsubmit Teacher-Marked Quizzes" style="width: 80%;" src="/images/2Teacher/As_TeacherMarkedQuiz8.png"></p>

-4. To unsubmit a particular question, select the name of a student from the Heatmap and navigate to the specific question in the student's assignment.
-Click <strong>Unsubmit</strong>.<p></p>
+4. <p>To unsubmit a particular question, select the name of a student from the Heatmap and navigate to the specific question in the student's assignment.
+Click <strong>Unsubmit</strong>.</p>

 <p><u>Note</u>:</p>